lupyuen/lupyuen.github.io/src/pinecone.md

 We may use Linux, Windows or macOS to build the BL602 firmware...

--   Download the PineCone BL602 Repo...
+-   If we haven't done so, download the PineCone BL602 SDK `bl_iot_sdk`...

     ```bash
     git clone --recursive https://github.com/pine64/bl_iot_sdk